 By: Graham T. Watson, MD – Virginia Oncology Associates

-Immunotherapies such as nivolumab (Opdivo®) or pembrolizumab (Keytruda®) have helped patients with incurable, Stage IV, lung cancer live longer.
+Immunotherapies such as nivolumab (Opdivo®) or pembrolizumab (Keytruda®) have helped patients with incurable, Stage IV lung cancer live longer.
 While these drugs represent a major breakthrough, limiting their use to Stage IV patients is a frustration for both patients and doctors.
 While the goal of treatment in Stage III lung cancer patients is cure, the rates of recurrence are high.
-Finding treatment that can reduce this risk of recurrence is a worthy goal.
+Finding a lung cancer treatment that can reduce this risk of recurrence is a worthy goal.

 November 29, 2018

 It’s no secret that cancer treatment takes an emotional and physical toll on patients, and leaves cancer survivors dealing with some long-term side effects.
 According to the American Cancer Society, the goals of cancer treatment include shrinking cancerous tumors to make them easier to remove surgically, killing cancer cells in the body, and/or controlling cancer so it does not grow and spread.
 Chemotherapy, steroid medications, and hormonal therapies used to achieve these goals sometimes have unwelcome side effects, such as accelerated bone loss, potentially leading to osteopenia and/or osteoporosis.